 The concept of home recurs repeatedly in DePaulo and other experts’ work.
 In a year where many of us have been working from home for months on end, it’s increasingly important that our domestic spaces are comforting, enjoyable, and reinvigorating.
 Finding the right soundtrack is a key part of that, she says

 “If you're spending more time working on your own, you can do things that you couldn't do in a shared office space, like play the music that you love.
-You can really create a comforting space in all senses of the word, not just visually, but also the sounds.”
+You can really create a comforting space in all the senses of the word, not just visually, but also the sounds.”

 Professor Hauke Egermann agrees that sound is an increasingly fundamental part of how we understand our homes, and by extension ourselves, and that how we listen has shifted this year.
 “The overall functionality of music changed in 2020,” he says.
 “If you think about typical music listening scenarios, some of them don’t really apply anymore: the commute to work, social listening in larger contexts at parties.
 So, it will be a different kind of listening that's more personal.”

 This is borne out by our research across Europe: 89% of people say they’d rather listen to music at home than in a club, while more than three quarters are planning to do precisely that for New Year’s Eve, staying at home to celebrate rather than going out.
 45% of 18 to 24 year olds have said that they don’t care if they annoy their neighbours while stuck at home, which suggests that the early hours of 2021 might be soundtracked not only by the latest club beats, but also by a few noise complaints.

 If how we listen has become more important, then so has what we’re listening on, with 52% of people saying that they value sound quality.
 “Music is just so much more a part of your everyday life now,” says DePaulo.
 “So if you can do it, it's worth investing in a higher quality experience.
 Because it's not just something that you try to fit in in between running to the office and back, it's there all the time.
 It's your home.”